 Plan ahead: Applying for a passport can be a long process.
-Allow at least ten weeks to process your application, or you could face steep fees and last-minute approvals that could have you sweating it out right before you’re supposed to depart.
+Allow at least 10 weeks to process your application, or you could face steep fees and last-minute approvals that could have you sweating it out right before you’re supposed to depart.

 Get photo-ready: A passport photo must be provided with your application.
-Among other specifications, it needs to be a specific size (2x2 inches), taken within the last six months and with a neutral expression.
+Among other specifications, it needs to be a specific size (2x2 inches), taken within the last six months and feature a neutral expression.
+No smiling!
 While you can take the photo yourself, we recommend putting the smartphone away and having a professional passport photo service take it for you.
 Most chain drugstores offer this service at a very reasonable price.

 Complete the paperwork: Fill out the DS-11 form and bring it to the nearest acceptance facility.
 You must apply in person if it’s your first passport and if you’re traveling with children under 16.

 Calculate the fees: For adults, your first passport book will cost $135.
 A minor (under age 16) passport book is $105.
-Passport card options are less, but can only be used when traveling to certain countries by land or sea.
+Passport card options are less but can only be used when traveling to certain countries by land or sea.

 Track the application: You can easily keep track of your application’s status online.